GoogleChrome/developer.chrome.com/site/en/blog/web-custom-formats-for-the-async-clipboard-api/index.md

 try {
   // Write the image data to the clipboard, prepending the blobs' actual
   // types (`"image/jpeg"` and "image/gif") with the string `"web "`, so
-  // it becomes `"web image/jpeg"` and `"web image/gif"` respectively.
+  // they become `"web image/jpeg"` and `"web image/gif"` respectively.
   const clipboardItem = new ClipboardItem({
     [`web ${jpegBlob.type}`]: jpegBlob,
     [`web ${gifBlob.type}`]: gifBlob,